fixthestatusquo/proca/README.md

 And this is what this tool solves.

+Alternatively, [we](https://fixthestatusquo.org) are providing this [Campaign tool as a Service](https://proca.app) and are hosting and maintaining it for you if you prefer.
+It's definitely cheaper and easier if you have a one-off campaign, and cost effective if you have a more specific need or want us to provide some custom development.

 ## Guiding principles and design

 - _Focussed_: this tool should do as little as possible.
 It doesn't have to be managing the content/layout of your campaign.
 You have already a prefered CMS for that, or can spin a wordpress one in no time.
 We provide action/petition widgets that you can embed into your site, we don't want to be yet another site you need to manage